marcecj/scons_asciidoc/README.md

 - SCons
 - AsciiDoc (with all its dependencies, depending on what output you want)

-If you use git, installation is easy: you can just add this repository as a git submodule in the `site_scons/site_tools` directory in `asciidoc`.
+If your project uses git, installation is easy: you can just add this repository as a git submodule in the `site_scons/site_tools` directory in `asciidoc`.

-If you don't use git, you can copy the repository into your projects `site_scons/site_tools` directory into a subdirectory named `asciidoc`.
+If your project does not use git, you can copy the repository into your projects `site_scons/site_tools` directory into a subdirectory named `asciidoc`.
 Alternatively, you could clone the repository into `$HOME/.scons/site_scons/site_tools`, again, into a subdirectory named